jaspershen/shen/content/home/featured.md

 active = true  # Activate this widget? true/false
 weight = 80  # Order that this section will appear.

-title = "Featured Publications" subtitle = ""
+title = "FEATURED PUBLICATIONS" subtitle = "Science can be interesting."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.